PostgreSQL TRUNCATE VS DROP VS DELETE

 From the output, it is clear that the TRUNCATE TABLE command truncated the table’s data and preserved its structure.
 For more information about TRUNCATE TABLE, click here.

-How to Use DELETE Command in Postgres?
+How to Use DELETE Command in PostgreSQL

 The DELETE command is a DML(acronym of Data Manipulation Language) command that deletes single or several existing records from the targeted table.
 The Postgres WHERE clause can be used with the DELETE command to specify a condition, and based on that condition, the table’s records will be deleted.
 Skipping the WHERE clause from the DELETE command will delete all the records from the certain table.